vibilanj/dsqf-assignment-4/README.md

 1. Run `python3 -m venv .venv`.
 2. Run `source .venv/bin/activate` to activate the virtual environment.
 This command needs to be run **before every session**.
 3. To install packages, run `pip install -r requirements.txt`.
-4. For testing, you might need to deactivate and activate the virtual environment again.
+4. For testing, you might need to deactivate and reactivate the virtual environment.

 ### Updating environment